- Prevents changes being made to your Kraken account.

-For example, you may have set up 2FA for trading, but if an attacker compromises your account and you did not have the GSL on, they can simply turn the trading 2FA off and then proceed to perform trades on your account.
+For example, you may have set up Trading 2FA, but if an attacker compromises your account and you did not have the GSL on, they can simply turn the Trading 2FA off and then proceed to perform trades on your account.

 If you want to learn how to setup the Global Settings Lock, click here.